 - Assemble and serve!
 Fill each potato skin with chili, top with your favorites, and watch your friends go wild.

-The chili can definitely be made in advance!
+The chili can also be made in advance!
 It’s actually better when you let the flavors in the chili meld overnight.
-Your Whole30 football appetizer loving friends will thank you for cooking it on Saturday.
+Trust me, your football appetizer loving friends will thank you for cooking it on Saturday.

-For a Low Carb / Keto Adaptation: Serve the chili in grilled zucchini boats instead of potato skins and top with shredded cheddar cheese and full fat sour cream.
+Unfortunately, potatoes are high in carbohydrates.
+If you scraped out all the potato and left just the skin, it may work for a Keto or Low Carb way of eating, but my advice for a Low Carb / Keto Adaptation is to serve the chili in grilled zucchini boats instead of potato skins, and then top with shredded cheddar cheese and full fat sour cream.
+It will be delicious!

 If you like this recipe, check out some of my other healthy & delicious football game day snacks!